brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 The security team identified an intrusion set linked to a known APT group, enabling them to anticipate and defend against future attacks.

+### IoC (Indicator of Compromise)
+**Definition:**
+Indicator of Compromise (IoC) is a digital trace that indicates a system, network, or application has been compromised.
+These are used to detect the presence of threats, conduct incident response, and analyze cyber threats.

+**Example Sentence:**
+A SOC analyst detects a suspicious IP address in the logs and recognizes it as an IoC previously linked to botnet activity.

 ### IRC (Internet Relay Chat)
 **Definition:**
 An old messaging protocol sometimes used by botnets for Command and Control communication.